-The Hotel Negresco, in Nice, France, is a luxurious five star property on the famous Promenade des Anglais, overlooking the Mediterranean Sea.
-The hotel boasts an exceptional art collection that spans more than five centuries, from Louis XIII to modern day.
-Each of the 99 rooms and 25 suites at Hotel Negresco have been personalised and furnished with period style pieces inspired by various influential eras in French art.
+The Hotel Negresco, in Nice, France, is a luxurious five-star property on the famous Promenade des Anglais, overlooking the Mediterranean Sea.
+The hotel boasts an exceptional art collection that spans more than five centuries, from Louis XIII to the modern-day.
+Each of the 99 rooms and 25 suites at Hotel Negresco has been personalized and furnished with period style pieces inspired by various influential eras in French art.
 I stayed at Hotel Negresco for just two nights earlier this year, in a gorgeous deluxe sea view room.

 Hotel Negresco and its Location

 Hotel Negresco is located halfway between Cannes and Monaco, at one of the most stunning points along the Bay of Angels, and is a short walk from Nice’s Old Town.
 The French Riviera was originally a popular health retreat destination for English nobility in the 18th century, and later attracted jet-set artists, celebrities, and politicians.
 Today the sun-soaked region is a popular destination for celebrities, filmmakers, and socialites.
 Nice is the fifth-largest city in France and was founded by the Greeks of Marseille as a busy trading port.
 It is named for the Greek goddess of victory, Nike.